kapouer/window-page/README.md

 Listeners receive an event object with a `state` property being the current state (which can be different from Page.state - this is new in window-page 2).

+The route, build, patch events might not be called, depending on current page stage.
+The init event is always called.
+(New in 3.6.0).

 ### History